pingcap/docs-appdev/en/for-hibernate-orm.md

 Edit `src/main/resources/hibernate.properties` in a text editor:

-1. Modify the `hibernate.connection.url` property with the port number from the connection string above:
+1. Modify the `hibernate.connection.url` property with the port number from the `hibernate.properties` configuration file:

     ```
     hibernate.connection.url jdbc:mysql://127.0.0.1:4000/hibernate_example